 During the sessions, I worked with my clients to help them heal past traumas.

-In some sessions, there was a lot of emotional clearing that helped my clients immediately feel more connected to their lives and bodies, or freer, as though they’d been released from restraints.
-This experience even resulted in powerful dreams that emphasized their renewed vigor.
+In some sessions, there was a lot of emotional clearing that helped my clients immediately feel freer and more connected to their lives and bodies.
+Some felt they’d been released from restraints.

 In other sessions, we worked specifically with perpetrator energy, or the energetic imprint of any person who violated my clients’ mind, body or soul.
 Once the energy was removed, my clients reported feeling more empowered to take their work to the next level.

 But this work isn’t just resulting in women feeling more empowered and having more clarity.
-Some are taking huge leaps, going way out of their comfort zone, and attracting new clients as a result.
+Some are taking huge leaps, going way out of their comfort zone, and attracting new, beautiful experiences as a result.

 To summarize today’s musings